Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-In this Section we use the 3D spectroscopy provided by MUSE to shed some light on the origin of the polarisation signal.
-We perform a hybrid study, and contrast the spatially varying, but spectrally-integrated measurements of $P$ and $\chi$ with the Ly$\alpha$ kinematics using 3D spectroscopy. \cite{Hayes2011} used Voronoi tessellation to locally enhanced the SNR in the individual beam-images, and we employ here the same binning patterns to the MUSE data.
-To this aim we aligned FORS2 Ly$\alpha$ intensity images with the MUSE data, and propagate this astrometric information into the maps of $P$, $\chi$, and the binning pattern.
-For every Voronoi tessellated cell we then extract the corresponding spaxels from the MUSE datacube, and compute the moment based statistics described in Section~\ref{sec:spectr-morph-lyalpha}.
+In this Section we use the 3D spectroscopy provided by MUSE to shed further light on the origin of the polarisation pattern.
+We perform a hybrid study, and contrast the spatially known (but spectrally-unknown) measurements of $P$ and $\chi$ with the Ly$\alpha$ kinematics using 3D spectroscopy. \cite{Hayes2011} used Voronoi tessellation to locally enhance the SNR in the images taken in individual beams (`ordinary \& extraordinary'), and we apply the same binning patterns to the MUSE data: we aligned the FORS2 Ly$\alpha$ intensity images with the MUSE data, and propagate the recovered astrometric information into the maps of $P$ and $\chi$.
+For every Voronoi tessellated cell we then extract the corresponding spaxels from the MUSE datacube, and compute the moments described in Section~\ref{sec:spectr-morph-lyalpha}.

-Figure~\ref{fig:polfig} shows the results, where we display the absolute value of velocity offset from $z_\mathrm{Ly\alpha}=3.1$ (left panel) and the velocity dispersion (right panel).
-We elect to show the absolute value of the first moment because polarisation signal imparted by blue- and red-wing scattering should manifest in the same $P$ \citep{Dijkstra2008}, which is not discernible information from line-integrated intensity measurements in imaging polarimetry.
+Figure~\ref{fig:polfig} shows the results, where we display the absolute velocity offset from $z_\mathrm{Ly\alpha}=3.1$ (left panel) and the velocity dispersion (right panel).
+We show the absolute value of the first moment because the polarisation signal is imparted by wing scatterings, and scatterings in both the blue and red wings manifest in the same $P$ \citep[the quantity measured in our polarimetry data][]{Dijkstra2008}.
 We find a positive correlation between $P$ and the absolute line-of-sight velocity, and also an anti-correlation between $P$ and the velocity dispersion.
+The $p$-values of $10^{-5} - 10^{-4}$ suggest that correlations of this magnitude or larger are very unlikely to have arisen by a random process.
 That Ly$\alpha$ should exhibit higher degrees of polarisation for narrow lines is a curious result, and may stem from several effects.